bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ---

-# Module bundlers
+# Module bundlers: A Definition

-Bundles modules together into a smaller set of files.
+**Module bundler**: Software that _bundles modules_ together into a smaller set of files.

 ???